Rok at Stephansplatz with St. Stephen’s Cathedral rising behind him in Vienna, Austria

 Austria attractions and memorable experiences:

-- Shopping in Graz only 1 hour driving from my hometown, especially before Ikea was established in Slovenia.
+• Shopping in Graz, especially before Ikea was established in Slovenia.

-- Attending a concert of my favorite group, Dire Straits, at the largest stadium in Vienna.
+• Attending a concert of my favorite band, Dire Straits, at the largest stadium in Vienna.

-- The capital Vienna – one of the best cities to live in Europe.
-The place where I meet friends, do business, go for a concert or even shopping.
+• The capital Vienna – one of the best cities to live in Europe.
+The place where I meet friends, do business or go for a concert.

-- Superb skiing slopes, where I improved my skiing skills through the years and enjoyed this wonderful winter-sport in fantastic nature.
+• Superb skiing slopes, where I improved my skiing skills through the years.

-- Business meetings in different factories around Austria: Vienna, Graz, Wiener Neustadt.
-Austrian professionality, preparation and high-quality standards are common goals for any well-established business.
+• Business meetings in different factories around Austria: Vienna, Graz, Wiener Neustadt.

-- Salzburg – the Old city with medieval and baroque buildings and Mozart legacy.
+• Salzburg – the Old Town with medieval and baroque buildings and Mozart legacy.

-Austria is my neighboring country, for that reason I have considered it as a place, where I would go shopping, working, visiting a friend, skiing or flying out through its airports in Vienna, Klagenfurt or Graz.
-I have never been focused on sightseeing, visiting museums or travelling around Austria.
+Austria is my neighboring country, for that reason I have considered it as a place where I would go shopping, working, visiting a friend, skiing or flying out from its airports in Vienna, Klagenfurt or Graz.
+I have never been focused on sightseeing, visiting museums, or exploring Austria’s many landmarks and places to visit.

 Squeezing in size, worldwide recognized by celebrities

-Despite being much smaller country these days, Austria is still a role model for my homeland Slovenia, especially as an economic ideal, nature protection system, winter tourism promotion and the quality of life standards.
+Despite being a much smaller country these days, Austria is still a role model for my homeland Slovenia, especially in areas of economy, nature protection, winter tourism promotion and the quality of life standards.
 Even more famous than Austria as a country are probably the most recognized Austrians, who have left their mark across politics, art, science, and sport.

-From Sigmund Freud, father of modern psychology and the founder of psychoanalysis to the greatest composers of all time Wolfgang Amadeus Mozart, formula 1 title holder multiple times Niki Lauda, German dictator Adolf Hitler and Arnold Schwarzenegger – actor, film producer, businessman, retired professional bodybuilder and politician.
+From Sigmund Freud, father of modern psychology and the founder of psychoanalysis to the great composer – Wolfgang Amadeus Mozart, formula 1 title holder multiple times – Niki Lauda, German dictator Adolf Hitler and Arnold Schwarzenegger – actor, film producer, businessman, retired professional bodybuilder and politician.

 My first memories of Austria go back to my second or third grade, when we were skiing on Petzen mountain next to Bleiburg, just across the Slovenian border.
-I was already a good skier at that time and most of the lifts in Slovenia were in poor condition, while ski tracks were short.
+I was already a good skier at that time, but most in Slovenia most of the lifts were in poor condition and the ski tracks were short.

 Concerts, business meetings and friendly gatherings

 Vienna is one of the places with the highest quality of life index in Europe and also worldwide.
 High purchasing power, low rents, good health care, many green areas, pedestrians and cyclist friendly city.
-Together with Baroque architectural style from the 17th and 18th century, mixing with modern buildings, the city has been very attractive to me on occasional visits.
+The blend of Baroque architecture from the 17th and 18th century with modern buildings, along with a variety of things to do, has made the city very attractive to me during my occasional visits.

-I never visited Vienna purely as a visitor to explore museums, castles or parks.
+I never visited Vienna purely as a visitor to explore museums, castles, parks or other highlights.
 It was either on a business trip, visiting friends, going to a concert, shopping, in transit or formalities at various embassies.
 I enjoyed more a specific event or meeting than a historical tour, opera house or paying a visit to one of the museums.

 I was only 18 years old, a big fan of Dire Straits and tempted to see the rock band live on a concert.
 When they were playing at Ernst Happel Stadion in Vienna, I joined a group of like-minded fans in Ljubljana and fell into delirium when seeing Mark Knopfler and his band for the first time live in my life.
 It was a good concert with nice atmosphere.
 I was full of energy and excited to enjoy my favorite band for almost three hours.

 More than twenty years later, the same stadium, similar atmosphere, but much further from the stage, I was entertained by Bruce Springsteen.
 Even though I arrived late to the concert and the view was not the best, the Boss was still in great shape.
 I was not a teenager any more, but feeling almost as one, while surrounded with pretty older crowd of Mamas and Papas.
-The Boss just didn’t want to finish the show and after almost three and a half hour the fans look more tired than him.
+The Boss really gave a show and after almost three and a half hours the fans look more tired than him.

 Vienna – fascinating palaces and great museums